Other Remixes

 I Still Haven't Found What I'm Looking For

-- Short Version - New Voices of Freedom (03:52)
+- "I Still Haven't Found What I'm Looking For" (Short Version) - New Voices of Freedom (03:52)

-- Instrumental - New Voices of Freedom (06:41)
+- "I Still Haven't Found What I'm Looking For" (Instrumental) - New Voices of Freedom (06:41)

-- Long Version - New Voices of Freedom (06:33)
+- "I Still Haven't Found What I'm Looking For" (Long Version) - New Voices of Freedom (06:33)

-- Special Doc Mix - New Voices of Freedom (06:50)
+- "I Still Haven't Found What I'm Looking For" (Special Doc Mix) - New Voices of Freedom (06:50)

 By the time "I Still Haven't Found What I'm Looking For" was released as a single, The Joshua Tree had become a major hit, and Island Records was eager to capitalize on that success.
 The label commissioned New York choir director Dennis Bell to record a "gospel" version of the song, with an eye toward releasing it after U2's version had peaked on the charts.
 Island Records' founder, Chris Blackwell, stepped in and put a stop to this plan, suggesting that it would look like a money-grab.